Cheap Vacations At U.S. National Parks

-Save money by exploring America’s outdoors on a cheap national parks vacation with our eight budget-saving, trip planning tips.
+Save money by exploring America outdoors on a cheap national parks vacation with our eight budget-saving trip planning tips.

 Explore the beach at the free Cape Hatteras National Seashore for a cheap vacation on the Outer Banks.

 According to recent traveler surveys, almost three-quarters of family vacationers plan to visit a national park in the next year.
-This summer especially, the national parks will be a hot trend for families seeking cost-effective vacations.
+During summer especially, the national parks are a hot trend for families seeking cost-effective vacations.

 1. Free and Cheap Ways to Visit the National Parks

-A cheap national parks vacation allows you to save a few pennies if you plan it yourself.
-First, your family will enjoy the great outdoors free so you can trim your activities and attractions budget.
-Another penny-saving aspect of a national parks vacation is the stunning beauty of these destinations.
+A cheap national park vacation allows you to save a few pennies if you plan it yourself.
+First, your family will enjoy the great outdoors for free so that you can trim your activities and attractions budget.
+Another penny-saving aspect of a national park vacation is the stunning beauty of these destinations.
 Nature’s beauty is so overwhelming you won’t need to buy souvenirs to make lifelong memories.

-If you’re visiting several national parks, an annual parks pass is the best bet.
-At this time, most of America’s national parks charge a vehicle entry free of about $35.00 per non-commercial vehicle holding up to 15 passengers.
+An annual park pass is the best bet for visiting several national parks.
+Currently, most of America’s national parks charge a vehicle entry fee of about $35.00 per non-commercial vehicle holding up to 15 passengers.
 It’s valid for one week and may be purchased online.
-You can save money by parking outside the park gates, perhaps at a nearby motel, and taking a free shuttle in.
-Those who walk or bike into a national parks will be required to pay $20 per person if over age 15.
+You can save money by parking outside the park gates, perhaps at a nearby motel, and taking a free shuttle.
+Those who walk or bike into a national park must pay $20 per person if they are over age 15.

-FTF staff interviewed some leading concessioneers of the National Park Service and we think you’ll find the following cost-saving tips to be very helpful.
+FTF staff interviewed some leading concessioners of the National Park Service, and we think you’ll find the following cost-saving tips very helpful.

 2. Get to Know Your Region’s History and Ecology at Parks

-Wherever you’re located, there’s probably a state or national park nearby.
+Wherever you’re located, a state or national park is probably nearby.
 All parks offer an affordable and family-friendly travel option for last-minute travel.
-Looking for a daytrip or a weekend trip with the family?
+Looking for a day trip or a weekend trip with the family?
 State parks often have no entry fee for facilities ranging from swimming areas to fishing gear.
-National monuments (there are currently 129 protected monuments in the U.S.) do not charge an entry fee yet often provide rich educational displays.
+National monuments (currently 129 protected monuments in the U.S.) do not charge an entry fee yet often provide rich educational displays.

 According to one TripAdvisor survey, more travelers are looking to supplement their vacations with educational opportunities for the entire family.
-That’s especially true during a period when many children have been limited to remote schooling.
-National parks offer complimentary guided tours that showcase the unique history of the region.
+National parks offer complimentary guided tours that showcase the region’s unique history.
 Tours are led by trained National Park Service rangers and provide a great learning experience for all ages.

-3. Book Shoulder Season Travel for a Cheap National Parks Vacation
+3. Book Shoulder Season Travel for a Cheap National Park Vacation

 Canoe (or try inner tubing!) past cypress knees through the swampy terrain of Congaree National Park.